prtkgpt/questdb.io/blog/2020-08-25-questitto.md

     address = "tcp://questdb:9009"
 ```

-will send the Line Protocol String to port 9009 of the `questdb` container and
+will send the line protocol String to port 9009 of the `questdb` container and
 you don't even need to define a schema beforehand!

 ### Visualize It!